HumanSignal/label-studio/docs/source/guide/start.md

 heartexlabs/label-studio:latest label-studio
 ```

 By specifying the environment variable `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT=/label-studio/files`, Label Studio only scans this directory for local files.
-It's highly recommended to explicitly specify a `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT` path to secure the volume access from the Docker container to your local machine.
+Heartex highly recommends you explicitly specify a `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT` path to secure the volume access from the Docker container to your local machine.

 Place files in the specified source directory (`./myfiles` in this example) and reference that directory when you set up [local storage](storage.html#Local_storage).
 For more information about using volume mounts in Docker, see the [Docker documentation on volumes](https://docs.docker.com/storage/volumes/).

-If you're using Docker Compose, specify the volumes in the Docker Compose YAML file and add the relevant environment variables to the app container.
+If you are using Docker Compose, specify the volumes in the Docker Compose YAML file and add the relevant environment variables to the app container.
 For more about specifying volumes in Docker Compose, see the volumes section of the [Docker Compose file documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).

 ## Run Label Studio with HTTPS

 To run Label Studio with HTTPS and access the web server using HTTPS in the browser, use NGINX or another web server to run HTTPS for Label Studio.

 ## Run Label Studio on the cloud using Heroku

 To run Label Studio on the cloud using Heroku, specify an environment variable so that Label Studio loads.

 ```
 LABEL_STUDIO_HOST
 ```

+!!! note
-If you want, you can specify a different hostname for Label Studio, but you don't need to.
+    It is optional for you to specify a different hostname for Label Studio.

 To run Label Studio with Heroku and use PostgreSQL as the [database storage](storedata.html), specify the PostgreSQL environment variables required as part of the Heroku environment variable `DATABASE_URL`.
 For example, to specify a PostgreSQL database hosted on Amazon:
 ```
 DATABASE_URL = postgres://username:password@hostname.compute.amazonaws.com:5432/dbname
 ```
 Then you can specify the required environment variables for a PostgreSQL connection as config variables.
-See [Database storage](storedata.html).
+For more information, see [Database storage](storedata.html).

+!!! warning
-Our Heroku manifest uses [postgresql addon](https://elements.heroku.com/addons/heroku-postgresql) out of the box.
-Please notice that the storage capacity is limited.
+    The Heroku manifest uses [postgresql addon](https://elements.heroku.com/addons/heroku-postgresql) out of the box.
+The storage capacity is limited.

 [<img src="https://www.herokucdn.com/deploy/button.svg" height="30px">](https://heroku.com/deploy?template=https://github.com/heartexlabs/label-studio/tree/master)

+!!! warning
-Please notice that all uploaded data via import will be lost after a dyno replace since [filesystem is ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
+    All uploaded data via import will be lost after a dyno replace since [filesystem is ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).

-Using S3 storage is recommended.
+!!! info
+    Tip: Heartex recommends you use S3 storage.

 <!--
 ## Run Label Studio on the cloud using a different cloud provider